Independence in Infinite Probabilistic Databases: Introduction

+After carefully introducing the mathematical framework of infinite PDBs, in this article we focus on tuple-independence in infinite PDBs and on various generalizations of the tuple-independence assumption.
+The goal of our contribution is to broaden the understanding of independence assumptions in infinite PDBs by identifying their abstract structure, and discussing it in settings of infinite set and bag PDBs.

+We start by looking at countably infinite tuple-independent PDBs, which, like finite tuple-independent PDBs, can be specified by giving all the marginal fact probabilities $P(f)$.
+We show that for a countable family $\Facts$ of facts, a tuple-independent PDB with fact probabilities $\big(P(f)\big)_{f\in\Facts}$ exists if and only if $\sum_{f\in\Facts}P(f)<\infty$ (\cref{thm:ti_series}).
+We identify independent superpositions (a notion from point process theory) as the mathematical abstraction underlying the construction of PDBs from smaller, independent PDBs.
+This facilitates reasoning about infinite PDBs with independence assumptions.
+We illustrate this by casting both countable tuple-independent and countable block-independent disjoint PDBs (PDBs made up from independent blocks of facts such that the facts within each block are mutually exclusive) as superposition constructions.
+This allows us to reobtain our characterization for tuple-independent PDBs, and obtain an analogous characterization of the existence of block-independent disjoint PDBs just by using the properties of superpositions.

-So what is the role of infinite tuple-independent PDBs?
-We show that, in some sense, the independence assumptions are weaker in the infinite than they are in the finite setting: While every finite probabilistic database is a first-order view over a tuple-independent one, this is not true in the countably infinite setting.
+Rather as a side note to our main story, our discussion of countable set PDBs is complemented by a few additional insights into the role of tuple-independent PDBs in terms of expressiveness and query answering.
+We show that in countably infinite PDBs, independence assumptions are more restrictive than their counterpart in the finite setting: While every finite probabilistic database is a first-order view over a tuple-independent one, this is not true in the countably infinite case.
+We also give insights into the computability of approximate query evaluation in countable tuple-independent PDBs: we show that query answering can be approximated with additive error by approximating infinite tuple-independent PDBs with finite ones.
+We prove that there can be no algorithm that achieves multiplicative approximations.

-Infinite tuple-independent PDBs do allow us to define PDBs with an open-world assumption that includes infinite domains.
-Extending the work of \cite{Ceylan+2016}, we construct potentially infinite open-world completions of a finite or infinite PDB.
+We use our countable tuple-independent PBDs in order to incorporate an open-world assumption.
+Extending the ideas of \cite{Ceylan+2016}, we construct potentially infinite open-world completions of a finite or infinite PDB.
 The key-requirement is that the probability measure is faithfully extended: in an open-world completion of a PDB, the probability measure should coincide with the original one, when conditioned over the sample space of the original PDB.

-Finally, we address the algorithmic question of query answering, albeit only in countably infinite PDBs: we show that query answering in infinite tuple-independent PDBs can be approximated using finite tuple-independent PDBs.
-The approximation is additive, and we prove that there can be no algorithm that achieves multiplicative approximations.
+Up to this point, we have treated PDBs with a set semantics, but we can extend our definitions and results to PDBs with a bag semantics.
+With the machinery of superpositions, it is relatively easy to prove a general existence result for tuple-independent PDBs with a bag semantics, where we simply combine the distributions of individual fact multiplicities using a superposition.
+When it comes to a treatment of PDBs with an uncountable sample space, a bag semantics turns out to be easier to handle.
+Even if one is only interested in PDBs with a set semantics, bag semantics is a usueful (and to some extent necessary) intermediate step.